Mikael-Helin/Primes/README.md

 This time Gemini came up with the wrong answer and it was also slower.

-Answer: 69799288914
+Wrong answer: 69799288914

     real    0m49.675s
     user    0m47.964s
     sys     0m1.704s

-I then attempted to make Gemini use repeated cycles, as ChatGPT suggested, and it came up again with
+I then attempted to make Gemini use repeated cycles, as ChatGPT suggested, and it came up again with a bad solution.

-Answer: 69799288864
+Wrong answer: 69799288864

     real    0m31.977s
     user    0m30.185s